 The Hall itself was for a long time used as a theatre, and there are records which show Queen Elizabeth once attended the premiere of William Shakespeare’s Twelfth Night there.

 The gardens outside the Hall also feature in two more of Shakespeare’s plays – Henry IV and Richard III.
 It was here that Shakespeare kicked off the War of the Roses, with Somerset picking out the red rose for Lancaster, and Warwick the white rose of York.

 Gray’s Inn is the youngest of the four Inns of Court, dating from 1569.
 It was named after the London home of Sir Reginald le Grey, whose land it still occupies.

 Most of the buildings were badly damaged during the Blitz, but the important ones were lovingly restored after the war.
 One of which is the gatehouse that enters into High Holborn.
 Beyond this is an impressive garden, laid out by Francis Bacon in 1606, who later became Lord Chancellor under Queen Elizabeth.

 Gray’s Inn also has its own Shakespeare connection, as his patron – the Earl of Southampton – was once a prominent member.
 The premiere of The Comedy of Errors duly received its curtain call in the great hall.

-If you enjoy this then try: Gray’s Inn (you can walk it in 6 mins); Inner Temple (you can walk it in 6 mins); Lincoln’s Inn (you can walk it in less than 2 mins) and Middle Temple (you can walk it in 6 mins).
+If you enjoy this then try: Gray’s Inn (you can walk it in 6 mins); Inner Temple (you can walk it in 6 mins); Lincoln’s Inn (you can walk it in less than 2 mins); Middle Temple (you can walk it in 6 mins) and Temple Church (you can walk it in 6 mins).